The dos and don’ts of test scripting

 Here at Functionize, we feel sorry for testers still stuck using Selenium.
 Sometimes you must feel like you are in Purgatory!
 The problem is that Selenium never makes your life easy.
 Even if you follow all the advice above you are bound to spend much of your time on test maintenance.
 There is a better way.

-Functionize tests are created using ALP™, our advanced natural language test creation engine.
+Functionize tests are created using our natural language test creation engine.
 You simply write your test in plain English and submit it to the system.
 The test is then parsed using NLP and is converted to a test script.
 You then confirm that the test is working correctly and can add it to your suite of tests.
 We are pretty confident this is a better approach than writing test scripts in Selenese!

 Selenium was revolutionary when it was released 15 years ago.
 However, if you use Selenium you are fated to spend a lot of effort on test maintenance.
 The advice given above can definitely save you time and effort.
 But we encourage you to try Functionize.
 We’re sure you won’t look back once you have!